-IRC Healthcare providers must provide the Home Office IRC team with a daily list of all detainees who have commenced or are continuing a food and/or fluid refusal in line with the definition set out at the beginning of this instruction, provided that the detainees concerned give their consent to the sharing of this information.
-All detainees included on the daily list must be risk assessed by IRC healthcare providers using the black, red, amber, green BRAG ratings.
+40. IRC Healthcare providers must provide the local DET team and the IRC supplier with a daily list of all detained individuals who have commenced or are continuing a food and/or fluid refusal in line with the definition set out at the beginning of this instruction, provided that the detained individuals concerned give their consent to the sharing of this information.
+Healthcare staff should use the form at Form A2 to notify the local DET team and IRC supplier.
+All detained individuals included on Form A2 must be risk assessed by IRC healthcare providers using the black, red, amber, green BRAG ratings.